February 24, 2017

 The man otherwise known as Lord Acton was a historian, and moralist, which was clearly illustrated in the letter with the famous, albeit abridged quote.
 In short, there is an intellectual disagreement between Acton and Creighton.

 It turns out that Archbishop Mandell Creighton, a historian in his own right, was a moral relativist.
 In his writings about historical figures (including corrupt popes), he tended to address his subjects devoid of criticism.
-He felt that
+He felt that it was important to judge historical figures by the knowledge and accepted views of their respective time periods.

 Lord Acton, also a Roman Catholic and a historian, disagreed.
 From his view, everyone, regardless of the period they lived in and their social status, should be judged based on universal moral standards.